-Quivering Families will be published by Fortress Press in May 2018.
-You may pre-order a copy and read endorsements from Margaret Bendroth, David Fitch, Julie Ingersoll, and Vincent Miller here.
+Quivering Families was published by Fortress Press in May 2018.
+Read endorsements from Peggy Bendroth, David Fitch, Julie Ingersoll, and Vincent Miller here.
 Also, read a two-part interview about the book with the Righting America Blog here and here.

 About the Book

 American evangelicals are known for focusing on the family, but the Quiverfull movement intensifies that focus in a significant way.
 Often called “Quiverfull” due to an emphasis on filling their “quivers” with as many children as possible (Psalm 127:5), such families are distinguishable by their practices of male-only leadership, homeschooling, and prolific childbirth.
 Their primary aim is “multigenerational faithfulness”—ensuring their descendants maintain Christian faith for many generations.
 Many believe this focus will lead to the Christianization of America in the centuries to come.

 Quivering Families is a first of its kind project that employs history, ethnography, and theology to explore the Quiverfull movement in America.
 The book considers a study of the movement’s origins, its major leaders and institutions, and the daily lives of its families.
 Quivering Families argues that despite the apparent strangeness of their practice, Quiverfull is a thoroughly evangelical and American phenomenon.
 Far from offering a countercultural vision of the family, Quiverfull represents an intensification of longstanding tendencies.
 The movement reveals the weakness of evangelical theology of the family and underlines the need for more critical and creative approaches.